Markus Reiner: Biography

-Reiner was born in 1886 in Czernowitz, Bukovina, then part of Austria-Hungary, and obtained a degree in Civil Engineering at the Technische Hochschule in Vienna (Vienna University of Technology).
-After the First World War, he emigrated to Mandatory Palestine, where he worked as a civil engineer under the British mandate.
-Reiner married Margalit Obernik and had two children, Ephraim and Hana.
-He later remarried Dr. Rivka Schoenfeld and had two daughters, Dorit and Shlomit.
+Reiner was born 5 January 1886 in Czernowitz, Bukovina, then part of Austria-Hungary, and obtained the degrees of Ingenieur and Doctor of Technology in Civil Engineering at the Technische Hochschule in Vienna (Vienna University of Technology).
+During the First World War he served as a lieutenant in the Engineering Corps of the Austrian Army.
+In 1922 he emigrated to Mandatory Palestine, where he was the Chief Civil and Structural Engineer of Public Works in Jerusalem for 25 years under the British mandate.
+In 1947 he became a professor at the Technion (Israel Institute of Technology) in Haifa.
+In his honour the Technion later instituted the Markus Reiner Chair in Mechanics and Rheology.

+Personal life

+In 1923 married Margarete Obernik-Reiner (1893 - 1948) and they had two children, Ephraim and Hana.
+After her death he married Dr. Rivka Schoenfeld and had two daughters, Dorit and Shlomit.
 His granddaughter is Prof. Tal Ilan.
-After the founding of the state of Israel, he became a professor at the Technion (Israel Institute of Technology) in Haifa.
-In his honour the Technion later instituted the Markus Reiner Chair in Mechanics and Rheology.

 Research

 Reiner was not only a major figure in rheology, he along with Eugene C. Bingham coined the term and founded a society for its study.
 As well as the term rheology, and his publications, he is known for the Buckingham-Reiner Equation, the Reiner-Riwlin Equation, and Reiner-Rivlin fluids, the Deborah number and the Teapot effect – an explanation of why tea runs down the outside of the spout of a teapot instead of into the cup.